 POW vs. POS vs. POI vs. dPOS

-By combining an authentication of work with information transfer, Satoshi Nakamoto outlined in his original Bitcoin whitepaper a system for discouraging duplication and incentivizing the gatekeepers who keep the network in check.
-Proof-of-Work solved multiplicity in the only remaining void that needed to be filled on the internet.
+By combining an authentication of work with information transfer, Satoshi Nakamoto outlined a system for discouraging duplication in his original Bitcoin whitepaper and incentivizing the gatekeepers who keep the network in check.
+Proof-of-Work solved diversity in the only remaining void that needed to be filled on the Internet.

 Proof of work is a consensus protocol introduced by Bitcoin and used widely by many other cryptocurrencies.
 This process is known as mining, and as such, the nodes on the network are known as “miners.”
-The “proof of work” comes in the form of an answer to a mathematical problem, one that requires considerable work to arrive at but is easily verified to be correct once the answer has been reached.
-The proof of work system is specifically designed to be difficult and requires considerable computing power.
-More and more users come in to ensure that too many Bitcoins are not mined too quickly, preserving a consistent supply and incentive for miners to maintain the network.
+The “proof of work” answers a mathematical problem that requires considerable work but is easily verified to be correct once the solution has been reached.
+The proof of work system is designed to be difficult and requires significant computing power.
+As a result, more and more users come in to ensure that too many Bitcoins are not mined too quickly, preserving a consistent supply and incentive for miners to maintain the network.

 Proof of Stake takes away the energy and computational power requirement of PoW and replaces it with a stake.
-A stake is referred to as an amount of currency that an actor is willing to lock up for a certain amount of time.
+A stake is an amount of currency an actor is willing to lock up for a specific time.
 In return, they get a chance proportional to their stake to be the next leader and select the next block.

 PoS uses a time-stamping method to reach a consensus about a block by betting on it.
 This process alone opens a variety of criticisms.
-Say the betting amount is said to 10,000 ABCoin, and the average holder has about 20 ABCoin.
+The betting amount is said to be 10,000 ABCoin, and the average holder has about 20 ABCoin.
 Therefore, anyone with the minimum betting requirement is bound to get richer with each block while the others wait for the chance to place a bet.
 Not everyone can afford to be a staker.
-It can be argued that over a period, the gap will become significant, and therefore, the power to influence the ABCoin network will lie in the hands of a few, not unlike the current state of the Bitcoin PoW network.
+It can be argued that over a period, the gap will become significant; therefore, the power to influence the ABCoin network will lie in the hands of a few, not unlike the current state of the Bitcoin PoW network.

-Proof-of-Importance (PoI) can be considered as New Economic Movement’s (NEM) most standout innovation.
-PoI, as a reward structure, is different from Proof-of-Work and Proof-of-Stake as it removes all the perceived drawbacks that both the algorithms carry, such as mining monopolies and large stake hoarders.
-PoI algorithm calculates the weight of an address’s contribution to the Network, i.e., the stake, transactional history, and amount of time spent on the network.
+Proof-of-Importance (PoI) can be considered New Economic Movement’s (NEM) most standout innovation.
+PoI, as a reward structure, is different from Proof-of-Work and Proof-of-Stake as it removes all the perceived drawbacks both algorithms carry, such as mining monopolies and significant stake hoarders.
+PoI algorithm calculates the weight of an address’s contribution to the network, i.e., the stake, transactional history, and amount of time spent on the network.
 Each transaction (above a minimum size) contributes to the POI score and increases the chances of harvesting a block and collecting rewards.
-To relegate the risk of artificially increasing transactions and importance score by going back and forth between the same wallets, only net transfers are taken into account by the algorithm.
+To relegate the risk of artificially increasing transactions and importance score by going back and forth between the same wallets, the algorithm takes only net transfers into account.

-Each account has a Proof of Importance (POI) score that determines its chances of harvesting a block.
-With delegated harvesting, ABC is lending his POI score to a remote node, increasing its chances of harvesting a block on its behalf.
+Each account has a Proof of Importance (PoI) score determining its chances of harvesting a block.
+With delegated harvesting, ABC is lending its POI score to a remote node, increasing its chances of gathering a block on its behalf.